 - The grounds (if any) for termination

-- The date on which the tenancy will be terminated
+- The date which the tenancy will end

-- The signature of the landlord or property manager
+- The signature of the property manager or landlord

 - QLD – Notice to leave

 - SA – Landlord’s notice of a breach to the tenant: termination of the agreement

 - NT – Notices for landlords to tenants

 - NSW – Notice to Terminate Tenancy Agreement